Not what you were expecting?

 Oversight and quality control are provided by the national Consortium for Advanced Study of Thai (CAST), based in the US.
-The AST program is managed on behalf of CAST by the University of Washington.
+The AST program is managed by the University of Washington.
 The executive director of CAST is Dr. Thomas W. Gething.
 The AST program is overseen at Chiang Mai University by senior administrators in the CMU Languages Institute.

 Eight to ten experienced instructors from the Faculty of Humanities of CMU make up the program teaching staff.
 All have extensive experience in foreign language teaching and many have been engaged in second language instruction throughout their careers.
 In addition most AST instructors have also taught Thai as a second language to students in the University of Wisconsin College Year in Thailand Program, the Trent University Program, St. Olaf's Asian Studies Program, or University of California System Education Abroad Program.